openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _inlined_description: _

-Creates a quadratic bezier line in 3D space from the current drawing point with the beginning indicated by the coordinates cx1, cy1, the control point at cx2, cy2, and that ends at the coordinates x, y.
+Creates a quadratic bezier line in 3D space from the current drawing point with the control points indicated by the coordinates (cx1, cy1, cz1) and (cx2, cy2, cz2), and that ends at the coordinate (x, y, z).